Current projects

 2019 – present

-Since 2019, the MWIFMA has assumed a role of liaison between the Canadian Coast Guard (CCG) and the Mi’gmaq and Wolastoqey communities of Quebec.
+Since 2019, the AGHAMM has assumed a role of liaison between the Canadian Coast Guard (CCG) and the Mi’gmaq and Maliseet communities of Quebec.
 We act as a connecting thread to provide information on the many CCG programs to First Nations communities, and to foster relationships and exchanges between the CCG and the communities, in particular their fisheries departments.
 In addition to our presence in career fairs, a workshop was organized in March 2020 in Gaspé with representatives from the communities of Gesgapegiag, Gespeg, Listuguj and Wolastoqiyik Wahsipekuk.
 The various training, recruitment, auxiliary vessel, icebreaker and search and rescue programs were discussed.

 NIGNAG training vessel